munificent/journal/_posts/2013-01-13-iteration-inside-and-out.md

 Let's do something a bit more complex.
 Let's write a function that takes two sequences and returns a sequence that will alternate between items in each sequence.
 So if you throw `[1, 2, 3]` and `['a', 'b', 'c']`, you'll get back `1, 'a', 2, 'b', 3, 'c'`.

 {% highlight dart %}
-interleave(Iterable a, Iterable b) => new InterleaveIterable(a, b);
+interleave(Iterable a, Iterable b) {
+  return new InterleaveIterable(a, b);
+}
 {% endhighlight %}

-The `=>` is just Dart's [short-hand][] for functions that evaluate and return a single expression.
-It's the same as `return new InterleaveIterable(a, b)`.
-So this just delegates to an object, because you need some type to hang the iterator protocol off of.
+This just delegates to an object, because you need some type to hang the iterator protocol off of.
 Here's that type:

 [short-hand]: http://www.dartlang.org/docs/dart-up-and-running/contents/ch02.html#functions